 the apprentice or real estate inspector was not sponsored.

-(1)If a license has been expired for six months or
+(1)If a license has been expired for more than six

-more, a license holder may not renew the license, and must file an
+months, a license holder may not renew the license.

 (g)Denial of Renewal or Reinstatement.
 The Commission

 may deny an application for license renewal or reinstatement if a

 license holder is in violation of the terms of a Commission order.

 (h)Renewal of license for military service member.

 A license holder on active duty in the United States armed forces